TheTBO/Twitter-Scribbler/README.md

 Twitter-Scribbler
-is a chrome extension than change the font of tweets to font similar to a child scribble
+is a chrome extension that change the font of tweets to a font similar to a child scribble

 Disclaimer:
 This extension uses the font "tommy’s first alphabet" by [Divide By Zero] http://fonts.tom7.com/